piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + *ed.* Naples,.Nancy. *Community Activism and Feminist Politics—Organizing Across Race*, Class, and Gender, New York: Routledge, 1998.

 + *National Research Council.
 Computer Chips and Paper Clips--Technology and Women’s Employment*, Washington: National Academy Press, 1987.
- + *Bits of Power: Issues in Global Access to Scientiﬁc Data*, Washington: National Academy Press, 1997.
+ + *Bits of Power: Issues in Global Access to Scientific Data*, Washington: National Academy Press, 1997.
  + *Digital Dilemma-Intellectual Property in the Information Age*, Washington DC: National Academy Press, 2000.

 + Naughton, John. *A Brief History of the Future: the Origins of the Internet*, London: Phoenix, 2000.